-In just a few weeks, we’ll be entering the fall season (hard to believe, we know).
+In just a few weeks, we’ll be entering the autumn season.
 And with it, the season of high holidays on the Jewish calendar that prophetically indicate the great Day of the Lord, the second coming of Jesus, the great national turning of the Jewish people, and the establishment of the reign of the Messiah over the earth.

 To accompany you on your own faith journey this season, we’ve assembled a brief overview of the upcoming holidays.
 Feel free to observe along with us, and mark the days with shared solemnity and joy.

 In traditional Judaism, Rosh HaShanah is celebrated as the Jewish New Year.
 The holiday is observed on the first 2 days of the month of Tishrei.
 This also marks the beginning of a ten-day period of prayer, self-examination and repentance, known as Ten Day of Awe (Aseret Yemei Teshuvah, Yamim Nora’im), which culminates on the fast day of Yom Kippur.
 Rosh HaShanah also commemorates the creation of the universe by God.